nuclio/nuclio-jupyter/README.md

   - name: TO_LANG
     value: fr
   handler: handler:handler
-  runtime: python:3.6
+  runtime: python
 ```

 ## Exporting functions using Jupyter UI
 in many cases we just want to export the function into a YAML/Zip file and loaded manually to nuclio (e.g. via nuclio UI).
-this package automatically register it self as a Jupyter converter, which allow exporting a notebook into nuclio format,
+this package automatically register itself as a Jupyter converter, which allow exporting a notebook into nuclio format,
 see example below, choose `File/Download as/Nuclio` in Jupyter notebook
 > Note: you might need to mark the notebook as `Trusted` in order for the Nuclio option to show